edgraham/BinSanity/README.md

 ##Description##
 Includes:
--BinSanity and BinSanity-refinement scripts for optimal clustering -Utilities to retrieve contig coverage and create associated input files for BinSanity -All relevant in-house scripts used in data generation
+-BinSanity and BinSanity-refinement scripts for optimal clustering /n -Utilities to retrieve contig coverage and create associated input files for BinSanity/n -All relevant in-house scripts used in data generation /n

 ##Support##